 Microsoft Wins Conn.
 Antitrust Case

-The jury did find that Microsoft committed a ``deceptive act'' that violated a state antitrust law.
-It didn't specify what the act was, but awarded Bristol just $1 in damages.
+The jury did find that Microsoft committed a deceptive act that violated the Connecticut Unfair Trade Practices Act.
+The panel didn’t specify what the act was, and awarded Bristol just $1 in damages.

 Antitrust experts said Microsoft’s victory was clearly important but was expected to have little impact in the much larger antitrust case in Washington, D.C., brought by the Justice Department and 19 states.